Menu Close

 • Previous trauma or witnessing trauma happening to someone else

-• Multiple Adverse Childhood Experiences such as physical abuse, or living with someone who misused alcohol or spent time in prison
+• Multiple Adverse Childhood Experiences such as physical abuse, or living with someone with a substance dependency or may have spent time in prison

-• Life stressors, particularly if they are multiple and long term such as poverty, unemployment, ill health, racism
+• Life stressors, particularly if they are multiple and long-term such as poverty, unemployment, ill health or racism

-However, the good news is that we can recover from PTSD if we take some concrete steps and get support.
-Some of us need support through our GP, but it is important to also talk about our thoughts and feelings to friends, family or people who have had similar experiences in our community.
-Taking some exercise, even a short walk every day, watching what we eat and drink and learning what is going on in our brains and bodies will also help.
+The good news is that we can recover from PTSD if we take some steady yet concrete steps and get support.
+While it is important to get medical help, it is important to also talk about our thoughts and feelings to friends, family or people who have had similar experiences in our community.
+Here are some ways you can support yourself:

 Plan ahead